 The College maintains professional-level standards for conduct and behavior for all students.
 The standards of conduct for students are patterned after those of professional employees in the workplace.
 Students are expected to observe campus policies and behave in a manner that is a credit to the campus and to themselves.
 Certain violations of the student conduct code, as outlined in this policy, shall result in immediate dismissal.
 Other violations are subject to a progressive disciplinary action, where the student is advised and given every opportunity to change his or her behavior to meet the expectations of the College and to prepare for what the student might later expect to find in a professional-level work environment.
+The College maintains the right to discipline students found in violation of College policies.

 - The College maintains the right to discipline students found in violation of College policies in accordance with the procedures below. - The student conduct code applies to all students, including students taking online courses or a combination of online and campus courses.
-Federal Work Study students who violate the student conduct of conduct in the performance of their work study duties are subject to disciplinary action/procedures. - The Campus President or designee (typically the Academic Dean or, in the case of online students, the Online Coordinator) has the authority to make decisions about student disciplinary action. - Students are subject to the student conduct code while participating in any program externship, clinical rotation, or other College-related activity. - All student conduct code violations shall be documented in the student's academic record. - Students dismissed for violations of the student conduct code shall remain responsible for any financial obligations to the College. - Students dismissed from one Corinthian Colleges, Inc. college for violation of the student conduct code shall not be eligible for admittance to another CCi college.
+College Work Study students who violate the student code of conduct in the performance of their college work study duties are subject to disciplinary action/procedures. - The Campus President or designee (typically the Director of Education/Academic Dean or, in the case of online students, the Online Coordinator) has the authority to make decisions about student disciplinary action. - Students are subject to the student conduct code while participating in any program externship, clinical rotation, or other College-related activity. - All student conduct code violations shall be documented in the student's academic record. - Students dismissed for violations of the student conduct code shall remain responsible for any financial obligations to the College. - Students dismissed from one Corinthian Colleges, Inc. college for violation of the student conduct code shall not be eligible for admittance to another CCi college.